-The Company promotes the communication to employee throughout the organization via electronic mails and information board, the orientation to new employee to fous on the knowledge and understanding of the corporate governance and business ethics.
+The Company promotes the communication to employee throughout the organization via electronic mails and information board, the orientation to new employee to focus on the knowledge and understanding of the corporate governance and business ethics.
 The Board of Directors, executives, and staff abide by and regularly monitor the result.

-In 2018, the Company has been awarded as following:-
+In 2019, the Company has been awarded as following:-

-- The Company received 100 scores on the quality assessment of AGM Meeting from the Thai Investor Association (TIA), the total average score is at 92.42 from the 657 listed companies - The Company is at 1 out of 241 listed companies that received, "Good" (score between 80-89) or 4 stars from the 2018 survey of the assessment on the corporate governance of the Thai listed Companies, the total average score is at 92.42 from the 657 listed companies that has average score of 85%
+- The Company received 99 scores on the quality assessment of AGM Meeting from the Thai Investor Association (TIA), the total average score is at 93.70 from the 672 listed companies - The Company is at 1 out of 193 listed companies that received, "Excellent" (score between 90-100) or 5 stars from the 2019 survey of the assessment on the corporate governance of the 677 Thai listed Companies

 The Board of Directors has continuously implemented the new principle of the corporate governance (corporate Governance Code or "CG Code") to suitably use within the organization.
 The corporate governance principle has been reviewed annually.
-However, the unused section of corporate principle will bring forward to apply in the near future.
+However, the unused section of corporate principle will bring forward to apply in the near future

-In 2018, The Securities and Exchange Commission (SEC) has announced the new Corporate Code or "CG Code" for the companies to implement and amend to use within their organizations appropriately and sustainably.
+In 2019, The Securities and Exchange Commission (SEC) has announced the new Corporate Code or "CG Code" for the companies to implement and amend to use within their organizations appropriately and sustainably.
 The Company then brings such principle to implement within the organization and will also improve and develop to the next step.